billautomata/cascadia_fest_2016_talk/diffie_hellman_algorithm.md

 #### how is it secure?
 A = (g ^ x) mod p
 Given A, g, and p: solve for x.
-Answer: You can't really.
+Answer: You can't.

-#### how can you screw it up?
+#### how can you really screw it up?
-Use bad numbers of g and p.
+Use bad numbers of g and p can lead to more than one value of x, specifically a very small one.

 #### what does a brute force attack look like?
 pre-compute all the values for (x > a) for the diffie hellman groups (g, p)